Telepherik/spec/SPECIFICATION.md

 `struct` types represents structured data which itself includes different types.

-This supertype is different from other supertypes because, instead of properties, it MUST have one child node as an argument.
-That child node represents the structure of the data.
+This supertype is different from other supertypes because, instead of properties, it MUST have at least one child node.
+The child nodes represent the fields of the structure.

-Each node in the child node MUST have a name and exactly one argument, that argument MUST be the name of a type.
+Each child node MUST have a name and exactly one value, that value MUST be the name of a type.
 In transfer, each child MUST be transferred in the order that it is defined.

 `struct` types MUST NOT be recursive, they MUST NOT reference themselves or reference another `struct` type which references them.